-Harvest Reporting: The CTUIR Treaty Bison Harvest Permit shall consist of two parts as follows:
+The CTUIR Treaty Bison Harvest Permit shall consist of two parts as follows:

-- A hunt reporting card.
+- 1. A hunt reporting card.
 All Hunt Party Leaders are required to submit a completed kill report following completion of the hunt or within 72 hours of the end of the season.
 The Lead Hunter is required to update harvest information on the permit prior to taking another animal or leaving the field.
-All hunters, including those who are not successful, must return the completed kill report in order to remain in good standing with the Commission and to be eligible for future hunts. - A hunt permit.
+All hunters, including those who are not successful, must return the completed kill report in order to remain in good standing with the Commission and to be eligible for future hunts. - 2.
+A hunt permit.
 The Hunt Party Leader and each permitted Hunt Assistant will be issued a current year hunt permit.
 This permit will include the hunter's name and enrollment number, hunt season, bag limit, and must be validated by signatures of the hunter and Commission Chair.
-This permit must be in the possession of each hunter at all times during with treaty hunting rights for the Yellowstone area) may assist a Tribal member with the field dressing, retrieval and transportation of a downed bison to the Members' hunting vehicle but may not assist or accompany the Member with any aspect of the pursuit or harvest of the animal.
-Such assistance is in addition to and shall not be considered a substitute for the minimum hunt assistants required by the Off-Reservation Bison Permit.
+This permit must be in the possession of each hunter at all times during the hunt.